StanleyLiu17/automatic-background-extraction/README.md

 ## Training
 For training EdgeConnect, please refer to the repo here: https://github.com/knazeri/edge-connect For training SegNet, please refer to the repo here: https://github.com/nshaud/DeepNetsForEO, or use the provided ```train_segnet.ipynb``` notebook adapted from the aforementioned listed repo for the express purpose of training SegNet.

+SegNet was trained on the iSAID dataset (https://captain-whu.github.io/iSAID/) EdgeConnect is being trained on the iSAID dataset, and the QD-IMD Irregular Mask dataset, the latter of which is found here (https://github.com/karfly/qd-imd)

 ## To-Dos
 * Explore more intelligent creation of binary masks to cover shadows produced by vehicles